 How often would you say you are thinking about your upcoming vacation throughout the year?
-When was the last time you actually planned and went on a real vacation and completely cut off any work thoughts and worries?
-Having too many things to do is no real excuse to keep postponing that vacation.
+When was the last time you planned and went on a real vacation and completely cut off any work thoughts and worries?
+Having too many things to do is no real excuse to postpone that vacation.
 Your brain needs it just as much as your sore back does.

 Nonstop Work Can Be Overwhelming – YES!

 Working 60 hours per week or more is exceptionally demanding and strenuous at any age.
 Studies show the average American employee takes around 50 percent of their allotted vacation time.
-This lead to them feeling overworked and overwhelmed by everything else going on in their life simply because they do not have the time, the energy and the mood to handle it all.
+This leads to them feeling overworked and overwhelmed by everything else in their lives simply because they do not have the time, energy, and mood to handle it all.

 Here are some more depressing facts:

-- More than half of the employees who are lucky enough to go on vacation tend to pick up their laptop or smartphone and so some work.
+- More than half of the lucky enough employees to go on vacation tend to pick up their laptop or smartphone, and so some work.

-- Twenty-five percent of them receive a call or an email from a coworker during their time off.
+- Twenty-five percent receive a call or an email from a coworker during their time off.